Resources & Information on Coronavirus (COVID-19)

-According to the State of Alabama’s updated “Safer at Home” order effective Friday, May 22 at 5 p.m. through July 13, team athletic activities for adult and youth sports can resume practices (conditioning, skill drills and similar activities), but sports events and competitions cannot start until 15.
-Social distancing is required.
+According to the State of Alabama’s “Safer at Home” order effective Friday, through July 31, team athletic activities for adult and youth sports can resume practices (conditioning, skill drills and similar activities.
+Sporting events and competitions can proceed with social distancing.
 All players, coaches and officials must wear facial coverings at all times except when participating in the athletic activity.

 Alabama Dept. of Public Health’s Guidelines for Adult and Youth Athletic Activities.